portugueseTorch/42_pipex/README.md

 # 42_pipex
 This project aims to deepen your understanding of the two concepts that you already know: Redirections and Pipes.
 It is an introductory project for the bigger UNIX projects that will appear later on in the cursus.

-To see my notes on the subject, check out my [Notion Notes]!
+To see my notes on the subject, check out my [Notion Notes](https://apple-celestite-e58.notion.site/Pipex-cb2f8fa8623f43d6b24b445a156c76a9)!